mthizo247/spring-cloud-netflix-zuul-websocket/README.md

 ### Who is this for?

-This is for anyone using **Spring Netflix Zuul** to proxy requests to back-ends which supports web sockets.
+This is for anyone using **Spring Netflix Zuul** to proxy requests to back-ends which supports web sockets but the proxy layer does not.
 **Netflix Zuul** does not natively support web sockets.

 ### How do I use this?